rlsvarinskis/SnakeNeuralNetwork/README.md

 # SnakeNeuralNetwork
-An evolving neural network to play snake from 10th grade
+An evolving neural network to play snake that I made in 10th grade